-Since our walking tour ended in Rome and my sister and I had not been there before, we decided to add an extra night and day before heading to Lucca.
+Our walking tour ended in Rome and since my sister and I had not been there before, we decided to add an extra night and day before heading to Lucca.
 Knowing that we could only see a tiny fraction of what Rome has to offer, I bought a National Geographic travel book, Walking Rome, which I highly recommend.
 It gives suggested walking tours of the various areas of Rome from ancient Rome to the Quirinale.
 Plus it gives restaurant and shopping suggestions for each neighborhood.
 I spent the summer reading it from cover to cover and sketching out where we might want to go, given where we were staying and our limited time.

 I was also eager to see the Spanish Steps, the Trevi Fountain and the Pantheon and after browsing around on the web found several options for Rome by Night tours.
 We picked the one with City Wonders and it could not have been better.